 The HREC IT system allows you to easily submit applications for human research ethics review using an online form.
 Web links to the system and applicant guidance are available through the HREC website.

 It is imperative that no potential research participants are approached to take part in any research until formal ethics approval has been granted by the Human Research Ethics Committee, so the ethics review must take place before the data collection phase of the research project commences.

-Information about policies supporting research, governance, integrity and ethics is on the OU's intranet site and OU Research Website.
+Information about policies supporting research, governance, integrity and ethics is on the OU's Research Governance, Integrity and Ethics website and OU research policies website.
 More about the human research ethics review process is on the Research Ethics website.